matthagy/career_village_entities/README.md

 (True, 10452)
 (False, 12658)
 ```
-Hence, 45.2% of answered questions were answered in repsponse to
+Hence, 45.2% of answered questions were answered in response to
 an email prompt.

 Very much a work in progress.
-I'd very match appreciate other people's input, so feel free to submit a PR.
+I'd appreciate other people's input, so feel free to submit a PR.

 Contact: Matt Hagy <matthew.hagy@gmail.com>